Paytonjhall/startup/README.md

 - You need to make sure your css, html, and javascript are all linked up correctly, this was the trickest part for me.
 - Having a good example to go off on can make a huge difference.
 - After making everything worked, I got to enjoy my project, it even works on the phone which makes web programming so powerful!

+## Things I learned from the Database Mongo simon assignment:
+- Mongo is very powerful and very easy to integrate.
+- Its important to keep your passwords/secrets as env variables so others can't see them in github.
+- Having the right structures in your code is important so you know where to send out api calls and thigns.
+- I really like mongo and want to use it in my own projects!